The clinical facility features:

 - The referral of new patients from the Temple University Health Science Center's Medical Specialty Practices (e.g., the Renal Dialysis and Transplant Center, the Radiation Oncology Center, and the Cardiac Transplant Center).

 The AEGD Clinic operates as much like a private practice as is possible.
-The AEGD Resident will become familiar with third-party pay or systems, a reality in today's dental practice environment.
+The AEGD resident will become familiar with third-party pay or systems, a reality in today's dental practice environment.
 The dental school's Division of Health Information Management and Technology has developed a system to track patient appointments and Resident patient activity/productivity.
 The conventional paper chart is still used, however.
-The Program utilizes both an in-house dental laboratory as well as several commercial full-service dental laboratories in the Philadelphia metropolitan area for fabrication of its fixed and removable prosthetic restorations and appliances.
+The program utilizes several commercial full-service dental laboratories in the Philadelphia metropolitan area for fabrication of its fixed and removable prosthetic restorations and appliances.